Protein:

 For a little more flavorful rice, serve it with some Caribbean Rice and Beans or Puerto Rican Arroz Con Gandules: Rice with Pigeon Peas.

 If you have leftovers, wrap them tightly in foil.
 To reheat, place in the oven and cook, wrapped, until warm.
 For the absolute best way to store and reheat leftover meat and BBQ, vacuum seal the pork and then reheat in a sous vide to 145-150 degrees.
 This is without a doubt the most failproof way to reheat meat and is a great method for reverse sear cooking meat like our Sous Vide Florentine Style Porterhouse.
 A sous vide is one of our must own kitchen gadgets for meat lovers.
-There are endless options for sous vide, but the Anova Nano is a great unit for a reasonable price for those interested in getting into sous vide cooking.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.